Welcome to Year 2 Autumn Term

 Curriculum

-In English, as well as writing descriptions, stories and an explanation text, we will use the text 'The Drgaon Machine' by Helen ward which is one of Year 2s Monty reads.
-We will focus on story sequencing, exciting vocabulary and character descriptions.
-We will also be reading 'The Boy Who Grew Dragons' by Andy Shepherd for our active read text and develop our comprehension skills.
+In English, we will be writing recounts, letters, postcards, stories and instructions and will use different texts to support our writing - Amelia Earhart, Flat Stanley, Meerkat Mail and Elephant.
+These are all part of our Year 2s Monty reads.
+We will also be reading 'Flat Stanley' by Jeff Brown and 'The Snow Queen' by Hans Christian Andersen for our active read texts and develop our comprehension skills.
 We will continue to practise learning sounds and words for phonics to support our reading and use our knowledge of different aspects of grammar, punctuation and spelling to support our writing.

-In Maths, we will practise our arithmetic skills and learn about fractions, time, problem solving and efficient methods, position and direction and statistics.
+In Maths, we will practise our arithmetic skills and learn about numbers to 100, addition and subtraction and properties of shape.
 Children also have access to Times Table Rock Stars to practise their multiplication skills and are encouraged to practise our half termly KIRFs (Key Instant Recall of Facts).
-This term we are learning all number bonds within 20 and the 3X table including counting in 3s and learning multiplication and division facts.
+This term we are learning all number bonds within 20 and the 5X table and 10X table including counting in 5s and 10s and learning multiplication and division facts.

 Reading